 If the item sold has more elements involved, you would continue to add more line item costs to further expand the scope of information associated with the items sold.
 In the auto retail industry, they include such line items as interest on the loan to carry the car on the showroom floor or lot, if the vehicle had upgrades installed then another line item for that service is included.
 They include maintenance on the vehicles such as cleanings, minor repairs, and sometimes separate insurance associated with that particular unit.

-In construction, the cost of the homes sold section looks like this:
+With construction, the cost of the homes sold section looks like this:

 Land Purchased $ZZZ,ZZZ